LeMagiD/LeMagiD/README.md

 - Signal Processing  (Laplace and Fourier for the WIN!!)
 ## 🌱 I’m currently learning:
 - Writing in LaTeX / Markdown
-- Deepening my C Skills
-- Embedded Systems
 - Digital Signal Processing
+- AI Stuff
-- Control Systems
+- Image Processing

 # Other
 Using Github primarily for personal version control and sharing my progress with friends